ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 Consider the server operates at a higher utilisation than assumed by the manufacturer.
 Assuming a linear relationship between load and utilisation (which does not always hold true), the [SPECpower benchmark summary](https://www.spec.org/power_ssj2008/results/res2018q3/power_ssj2008-20180828-00850.html) for a similar mainstream HPE ProLiant DL380 Gen10 server suggests an average power draw of 237W.
 Using the high-level approach as discussed above, and assuming 24/7 operation, this results in an estimated annual energy consumption of approximately 2,076 kWh.
 This is higher than the quoted TEC, which is to be expected due to higher utilisation.

-Consider this server is actually operating in Europe.
-Using an average [carbon intensity](/glossary#carbon-intensity) factor for Europe (0.328 kg CO2e per kWh in 2022)[^ember], annual operational emissions can be estimated to be approximately 681 kg CO2e per year.
-This is lower than approximated emissions from running the server in the United States at a lower utilisation, emphasising the impact location has on carbon emissions (as carbon intensity in Europe is typically lower than in the United States).
+Consider this server is actually operating in Europe in a data centre with a PUE of 1.6[^pue].
+Using an average [carbon intensity](/glossary#carbon-intensity) factor for Europe (0.328 kg CO2e per kWh in 2022)[^ember], annual operational emissions can be estimated to be approximately 1,089 kg CO2e per year.

-Additionally, consider this server is operating in a data centre with a PUE of 1.6[^pue].
-Annual operational emissions can be estimated to be approximately 1,089 kg CO2e per year.
-This emphasises the importance of hosting server infrastructure in energy efficient data centres.

-The discrepancies between the estimates highlights the impact of using different assumptions and data sources when estimating operational emissions.
+The variability between the estimates highlights the impact of using different assumptions and data sources when estimating operational emissions.
 It underscores the importance of cross-referencing values and clarifying assumptions made by manufacturers to ensure accurate and consistent emissions reporting.

 ## References